 Perhaps the most momentous Jordan news since the Nike sub-brand’s Supreme collaboration in 2015, legendary graffiti artist Brian “KAWS” Donnelly served up his own take on the IV.
 The resulting sneaker is bare of any traditional plastic details, and instead is entirely comprised of premium grey suede, right down to the cage.
 The pared-down color scheme pays homage to KAWS’ Companion characters, and is finished with a glow-in-the-dark outsole.
 Naturally, KAWS’ “XX” is featured boldly on the heel in place of Jordan’s classic “Air” marking.

 In the vein of Supreme’s other jarring Nike choices, like the Foamposite and Air Max 98, the New York City skate brand came correct with a pack of three Air More Uptempos in April 2017.
 While the black choice was by far the most sensible, additional red and gold choices rounded out the pack, which retailed exclusively online.

 All new for 2017, the ACG.07.KMTR features a four-way stretch water-resistant upper shell that derives inspiration from parachutes, working with a draw-cord closure to conform to the foot.
 The forefoot fit can be adjusted via a Fidlock magnetic buckle.
 The functional sole unit is taken from another past ACG project, the Nike Tallac Flyknit ACG.

+While these sneakers will certainly be sold out at retail, be sure to check out after-market shops like Stadium Goods, StockX and Grailed to find the pair you’re after.
 So those are the best Nike sneakers of 2017 so far.
 We’ll update this page with more details, so be sure to check back throughout the year.